futuredapp/FTPropertyWrappers/README.md

 It appears, that in case of ambiguity, element with the oldest `creationDate` is selected as the result.
 This statement has no basis in documentation, however is tested in unit tests.
 Same considertation do apply for other keychain item classes.

+## Migration notes

+### 0.2.0 ~> 1.0.0
+During this migration process, code breaking changes were made only to Keychain property wrappers.
+Other changes were additive.
+In order to successfully migrate your Keychain related code, you have to take four steps.
+1) Represent all instances of `KeychainStore`, `CodableKeychainAdapter` or `KeychainAdapter` for `@GenericPassword`.
+2) The `key` you provided to old implementation represents `account` of the `GenericPassword` in the new implementation.
+3) The `service` attribute under new implementation is represented by `serviceIdentifier` in old implementation.
+It's value is  `Bundle.main.bundleIdentifier! + ".securedomain.default"` in case you use `CodableKeychainAdapter.defaultDomain`.
+4) In case you use coding implementation of `CodableKeychainAdapter` for composed types, you'll need to provide decoding code yourself, since the new implementation uses Plist instead of JSON.
+Simply use type `Data` as the generic parameter for the new `GenericPassword` property wrapper and use any coding method you need. _You'll find additional information on that matter above._

 ## Contributors

 Current maintainer and main contributor is [Mikoláš Stuchlík](https://github.com/mikolasstuchlik), <mikolas.stuchlik@futured.app>.